PrefectHQ/prefect/docs/ui/cloud.md

 # Prefect Cloud

-Prefect Cloud is a hosted UI for your flows and deployments.
-Prefect Cloud provides all the capabilities of the [Orion UI](/ui/overview/), plus additional features available only for Cloud accounts.
-This includes:
+Prefect Cloud is an orchestration-as-a-service platform.
+Prefect Cloud provides all the capabilities of the [Orion UI](/ui/overview/) in a hosted environment, including:

 - Flow run summaries
 - Deployed flow details